 The Anacostia River Clean Up and Protection Fund is not the only program working toward the improvement of the Anacostia Watershed, there are many more initiatives underway as well.

 Learn more about the full range of materials which can be recycled in the District.
-Translated resource materials are also available.
-For more information, please see the FAQs, or, contact Lillian Power at (202) 671-0080 or [email protected].
+Translated resource materials and FAQs are also available.

 - In praise of…charging for plastic bags - The Guardian (August 21, 2013)